-What did the Hiroshima G7 summit accomplish?
+What did the Hiroshima G7 Summit accomplish?

 Kishida’s popularity had been declining since the start of his premiership in October 2021.
 His economic policy packages, such as “new capitalism” and “digital garden city,” have had only a lukewarm reception.
 Between July 2022 and January 2023, his approval rating plummeted from 59% to 33%, before rebounding to 46% in May 2023 as the summit approached.

 Likewise, the shift in South Korea from an anti-Japan administration to a pro-Japan administration has helped Kishida.
-South Korean President Yoon Suk Yeol bravely decided to honour the 1965 treaty that settled claims related to Japanese companies’ wartime use of forced labour.
+South Korean President Yoon Suk Yeol bravely decided to honor the 1965 treaty that settled claims related to Japanese companies’ wartime use of forced labor.
 The countries’ tit-for-tat economic sanctions have ended, and bilateral visits by their leaders have resumed.

-The Japanese public appears to support not only Kishida’s solidarity with the G7 on punishing Russia for its attack on Ukraine, but also his stern warnings to China and his efforts to establish increasingly friendly ties with South Korea.
+The Japanese public appears to support not only Kishida’s solidarity with the G7 on punishing Russia for its full-scale invasion of Ukraine, but also his stern warnings to China against a military invasion of Taiwan and his efforts to establish increasingly friendly ties with South Korea.
 Diplomacy, not economic policy, underpins the rebound in Kishida’s popularity, and the Hiroshima summit was the icing on the cake.
-Kishida could decide to capitalise on his rising approval rating by calling a snap election soon.
+Kishida could decide to capitalize on his rising approval rating by calling a snap election soon.

-The threats from China and North Korea are much more immediate, and Japan’s decisive alignment with the G7 in support of Ukraine reflects a realisation that what happened there – an unprovoked attack by a neighbouring country – could happen in South Korea, or Japan.
-Russia shattered the illusion that having a peace constitution is enough to prevent a military attack from a hostile neighbour.
+The threats from China and North Korea are much more immediate, and Japan’s decisive alignment with the G7 in support of Ukraine reflects a realization that what happened there – an unprovoked attack by a neighboring country – could happen in South Korea, Japan, or Taiwan.
+Russia shattered the illusion that having a peace constitution is enough to prevent a military attack from a hostile neighbor.
 International law and the United Nations seem powerless in the face of an aggressor that is a permanent member of the United Nations Security Council.

 Even so, the Japanese public’s support for Ukraine is somewhat surprising, given the country’s pacifist history since 1945.
 Nuclear disarmament movements in Japan were traditionally a mixture of two civil groups.
 One, comprising victims from Hiroshima and Nagasaki, maintained close ties with communist and socialist parties.
 The other, more idealistic, believes that abolishing all nuclear weapons will ultimately lead to global peace.